Kensiu language

-Kensiu (Kensiw) is an Austro-asiatic language of the Jahaic (Northern Aslian) subbranch.
-It is spoken by a small community of 300 in Yala Province in southern Thailand and also reportedly by a community of approximately 300 speakers in Western Malaysia in Perak and Kedah States.
-Speakers of this language are Negritos who are known as the Mani people or Maniq of Thailand.
+Kensiu (Kensiw) is an Austroasiatic language of the Jahaic (Northern Aslian) subbranch.
+It is spoken by a small community of 300 people in Yala Province in southern Thailand and also reportedly by a community of approximately 300 speakers in Western Malaysia in Perak and Kedah states.
+Speakers of this language are Negritos who are known as the Maniq people or Mani of Thailand.
+In Malaysia, they are counted among the Orang Asli.

 History

-The Thai Maniq and the Malaysian Semang are reportedly the first modern humans to enter the Malay peninsula.
-After the Negrito, the next wave of migrants to arrive were speakers of the Mon–Khmer languages coming most likely from southwestern China.
-In the course of the millennia, the Negrito lost their original languages and adopted the Mon–Khmer languages of their neighbours and still speak these languages today.
+The Thai Maniq and the Malaysian Semang are reportedly the first modern humans to enter the Malay Peninsula.
+After the Negrito, the next wave of migrants to arrive were speakers of the Mon–Khmer languages, most likely from southwestern China.
+Over the millennia, the Negrito lost their original languages and adopted the Mon–Khmer languages of their neighbors, which they still speak today.

 Geographic distribution

 The Maniq settle around the mountainous jungle areas in Southern Thailand and Northern Malaysia.
 They are considered the original inhabitants of Peninsular Malaysia.

 In Thailand, they are commonly known as the Sakai, Khon Paa or Ngok Paa, the forest people.

 The Maniq in Southern Thailand live in the border provinces of Narathiwat and Yala and in the Baantat Mountain Range of Satul, Trang and Phatthalung provinces.

 In Malaysia, the Maniq are situated between Northern Kedah and the borders of Thailand.
 However, they have been settling into villages near Baling, Kedah since 1965.
 There were reports that stated that they are found in Southern Kedah.
 In 1969, a survey gave a figure of 98 Maniq in Kedah alone.
 There is a total of 200 Maniq in Thailand and around 2500 in Malaysia.
 This figure could not be ascertained due to the nomadic lifestyle that the Maniq adopted.